Find out what makes Lake George so special! Learn about Lake George ecology, geologic history,

 Capacity: 30 passengers (Groups of up to 60 can be accommodated by adding our on-land Stream Monitoring program.)

-Program length: Typically two hours
+Program length: Two hours

 What to wear: Dress warmly in layers and wear sneakers.
 Wind on the Lake can be chilly!
 The boat is partially covered to provide protection from light weather.
 Life jackets are provided.
 (Everyone under 18 is required to wear one.)